haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 8. Start off with the water criteria.
 Go to Buffer -tool and make a 10-meter buffer for the Bodies_of_Water -layer without dissolving.
 (Hint: Exercise 4)

 9. Next, you have to convert the newly created buffer zone -layer to raster format.
 As learned before in this practical, use the *Rasterize (Vector to Raster)* tool to make this rasterization.
-Choose “Pinta” as the field to assign the values to the output raster and check that the cell size matches DEM.
+Choose “Pinta” as the field to assign the values to the output raster and check that the cell size matches the DEM.

 10. For further calculations we need to reclassify the data of the water buffer raster layer.
 		- Open the *Reclassify by table* tool